 Arthur Vining Davis Foundations and the Teagle Foundation are partnering to provide grants that support the development of statewide, regional, or consortial academic partnerships between public two-year and private four-year colleges to facilitate transfer and completion of the baccalaureate in the liberal arts.
 This grant program aims to bring the lifelong benefits of a liberal arts education to students who historically have been excluded from higher education—including low-income students, first-generation students, students of color, and immigrant students—who now constitute the “new majority” of undergraduates and depend on community college as their gateway to higher education.
 Grants up to $25,000 over 6-12 months for planning and up to $350,000 over 24-36 months for implementation will be made to institutions participating in this initiative.
 The size of the grant award will be based on the number of institutions involved and the scope of the project.
 Planning grants are strongly encouraged.
 We expect this grant program will remain open for approximately three to five years.
 For more information, click here.

 Learning and growth require the opportunity and ability to engage respectfully and empathetically across lines of difference and disagreement.

 The Foundations encourage proposals to develop curricular and extra-curricular programs that promote civil discourse and dialogue across social, moral, political, and religious differences.
 This would include projects that help campus stakeholders to encourage and internalize characteristics that foster respectful, productive dialogue across differences, as well as programs that provide opportunities for such dialogue.

-Featured Grants: Civil Discourse in Colleges and Universities
+Featured Grants: Teaching Civil Discourse in the Classroom

 For many students, the undergraduate years are a time to explore how their interests and skills can translate into a life of purpose.